foxdonut/meiosis/docs/lessons/preventing-re-renders.md

 when you interact with that component in the user interface.
 Other components do not get re-rendered.

-@flems code/preventing-re-renders/index-mithril.js,app.html,public/css/bootstrap.min.css,public/css/style.css mithril,mithril-stream,patchinko 800 70
+@flems code/preventing-re-renders/index-mithril.js,app.html,public/css/bootstrap.min.css,public/css/style.css mithril,mithril-stream,patchinko-i 800 70

 [Table of Contents](toc.html)